-2. DRI quality - High Carbon DRI
+2) DRI QUALITY -HIGH CARBON DRI

 In the ENERGIRON process, carbon in the DRI, mostly as iron carbide (Fe3C), is derived mainly from methane (CH4) and in less extent from carbon monoxide (CO).
 The level of carbon is adjusted by controlling the reducing gas composition and/or oxygen injection.
 Most of the carbon in DRI (more than 90% for carbon levels of 4%) currently being produced in the ZR scheme is in the form of iron carbide (Fe3C).
-The high percentage of Fe3C in the DRI makes the product very stable and presents a unique option related to storage, shipping and handling.
+The high percentage of Fe3C in the DRI makes the product very stable and presents unique advantages for storage, shipping and handling, provided some precautions are taken.

 HYL ran extensive tests to determine whether the combined carbon in DRI was a factor in improving product stability over that of conventional DRI, whether produced by HYL plants or other process technologies.
-This has been proven through industrial operations and by specific own and independent laboratory tests
+This has been proven through industrial operations and by specific own and independent laboratory tests.